Regex

 corresponding to a named capture group.

-isn't a valid capture group (whether the name doesn't exist or
+If ref isn't a valid capture group (whether the name doesn't exist or

 isn't a valid index), then it is replaced with the empty string.

 The longest possible name is used.
-For example, $1a
+For example, $1a looks up the

-and not the capture group at index 1
+capture group named 1a and not the capture group at index 1.
+To

-exert more precise control over the name, use braces, e.g., ${1}a
+exert more precise control over the name, use braces, e.g., ${1}a.

-To write a literal $
+To write a literal $ use $$.

 For example